jekrch/eurovision-ranker/README.md

 # Automated Testing with GitHub Actions
 ## Run Tests Workflow
 This project uses GitHub Actions to automate running tests.
-The workflow is defined in the .github/workflows directory and is named "Run Tests".

-### When it Runs
-The "Run Tests" workflow is triggered on every push to the `main` and `dev` branches.
+The workflow is defined in the ``.github/workflows`` directory and is named "Run Tests" (`test_on_push.yml`).
+This workflow is triggered on every push to the `main` and `dev` branches.

 ### Workflow Steps
 1. The latest version of the code is checked out.